White Sox vs. Diamondbacks Player Props Betting Odds

-Player prop bet odds for Corbin Carroll, Andrew Vaughn and others are available when the Arizona Diamondbacks visit the Chicago White Sox at Guaranteed Rate Field on Wednesday at 2:10 PM ET.
+Sportsbooks have set player props for Corbin Carroll, Andrew Vaughn and others when the Arizona Diamondbacks visit the Chicago White Sox at Guaranteed Rate Field on Thursday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!